304 North Cardinal St.

 Pruning at the wrong time can have a major impact on the health and beauty of your plant.
 Endless Summer is a cultivar of Hydrangea macrophylla, which typically blooms on old wood.
 Endless Summer is one of a few reblooming hydrangeas that are able to grow flowers both on old wood and on new wood.
 It is important to understand the flowering cycle when considering pruning outside the normal summertime window.

-Fall pruning should be limited to removing branches that are dead, damaged, or diseased.
+Fall pruning should be limited to removing dead, damaged, or diseased branches.
 You can also deadhead by removing the flowers in the fall in areas with heavy snow loads.
 Deadheading will help keep your plants looking neat and tidy during winter months when they are not blooming.
 It can also help keep the branches from bending over and potentially breaking during wet, heavy snowfalls.

 Winter pruning should generally be avoided altogether.
 Pruning during this time could cause you to lose out on some beautiful blooms come springtime!
 If you must do any pruning during winter months, only remove branches that are obviously dead or diseased – never cut off healthy growth unnecessarily!
 It can be hard to see which branches are dead during the winter, but the damage is often quite visible due to the lack of leaves.

 There is one situation in which Endless Summer hydrangeas are sometimes pruned in late winter/early spring.
 This timing is generally used only with new or recently rejuvenated plants.
-Pruning in late winter/early spring tends to stimulate vigorous vegetative growth, and can help you grow a particularly large Endless Summer shrub.
-If you know the plant will not be flowering much anyways because it was recently planted or recently cut back to the ground, it is perfectly fine to prune at the beginning of the season since you are not expecting flowers anyways.
+Pruning in late winter/early spring tends to stimulate vigorous vegetative growth and can help you grow a particularly large Endless Summer shrub.
+If you know the plant will not be flowering much anyway because it was recently planted or recently cut back to the ground, it is perfectly fine to prune at the beginning of the season since you are not expecting flowers anyway.

-Pruning your Endless Summer Hydrangea in the fall, winter, or spring can have different effects on its growth and blooms.
+Pruning your Endless Summer Hydrangea in the fall, winter, or spring can affect its growth and blooms differently.
 To ensure that you are properly caring for your hydrangea, it is important to understand the basics of pruning.

 Pruning basics for Endless Summer hydrangea